 Longview Arboretum and Nature Center

-The City of Longview is working in partnership with a local nonprofit to develop a multi-acre arboretum on city-owned wooded property located adjacent to the Maude Cobb Convention and Activity Complex.
+The City of Longview is working in partnership with a local nonprofit to develop a multi-acre arboretum on city-owned wooded property located adjacent to the Longview Convention Complex.
 A master plan has been created for the arboretum and fundraising is underway.
 Construction began in August 2018.
 The park is expected to open in late spring/early summer 2019.

 Longview Bicycle Club

 In 2013, The Longview Bicycle Club conceived the idea to construct an off-road trail along Grace Creek.
-The Grace Greek Mountain Bike Trail's trailhead begins adjacent to the Maude Cobb Activity Complex and goes south along Grace Creek.
+The Grace Greek Mountain Bike Trail's trailhead begins adjacent to the Longview Convention Complex and goes south along Grace Creek.
 The group initially created approximately 7 miles or trail and continues to add more trail.